How does Google Analytics work? Beginner's Guide

 Beginner’s Guide to Google Analytics: How Does it Work?

-So, in this beginner’s guide to Google Analytics, we’ll break down the basics of how Google Analytics works.
-We’ll also help you navigate to different reports and explain what they mean.
+So, in this beginner’s guide to Google Analytics, I’ll break down the basics of how Google Analytics works.
+I’ll also help you navigate to different reports and explain what they mean.

-By the time we’re done, Google Analytics 4 will no longer feel like a complicated mystery to you!
+By the time I’m done, Google Analytics 4 will no longer feel like a complicated mystery to you!

 Google Analytics 4 Tutorial Video